arindamdat/sbvr-sample/README.md

   I prefer "DBeaver".
 - A container hosting the api at port 1337

 Now you can access the api at http://localhost:1337/eproc.
 This is a ODATA supported Rest api.
-You can get the entire model information at this url http://localhost:1337/eproc/$metadata
+You can get the entire model information at this url http://localhost:1337/eproc/$metadata.
+If you want a more readable and clean JSON format of edmx, you can hit this custom url http://localhost:1337/edm-meta?apiRoot=eproc.
+NOTE: here the querystring apiRoot should contain the Root of the api, for example eproc, employee-mgmt, etendering etc. This server can host multiple apis (or domain).
+For now, we have only e-procurement which has apiRoot /eproc.